Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 - Not very durable: Bamboo viscose easily becomes thin, pills, and loses its softness after a few washes.

-Silk pillowcases – an investment in your beauty sleep
+Silk pillowcase – an investment in your beauty sleep

-A silk pillowcase is not just a luxury – it's an effective and natural way to support your skincare and haircare routine.
+A silk pillowcase is not just a luxury – it is an effective and natural way to support your skin and hair care routine.
 Every single night.
-You wake up with healthy skin and shiny hair – without having to change your beauty products or habits.
+You wake up with healthy skin and glossy hair – without having to change your beauty products or habits.

 Bamboo may seem like a cheaper and "greener" choice at first glance, but when you look at the whole picture, silk is a superior material – both for your comfort and for the environment.